MostafaSewidan/tocaan_extendable_order_payment_api_task/README.md

    git clone <repository-url>
    cd <repository-folder>
    ```
-2. Ensure you have PHP 8.2 and Composer installed.
+2. Ensure you have PHP 8.2 or higher and Composer installed.
 3. Run the following commands:
    ```bash
    composer install